 Accordalliance.org DSD Online Resource

 DSD Resource List Fact Sheet

-- American Society of Reproductive Medicine: Increased maternal cardiovascular mortality associated with pregnancy in women with Turner Syndrome white paper
+- Increased maternal cardiovascular mortality associated with pregnancy in women with Turner Syndrome– American Society of Reproductive Medicine

 - When Infertility Strikes the Family: Helping the System Cope – Sharon N. Covington, MSW & Linda Hammer Burns, PhD 2002